 - Check-In/Check-Out Procedures

-- Upon arrival, check in to your assigned room with a Housing Operations or Residential Engagement staff member.
+- Upon arrival, check in to your assigned room with a Residential Life staff member.
 This requires you to complete and sign a Room Condition Report (RCR) and return it to the RA/RD.
 You will also receive your living area and mailbox keys.
 When you leave housing or change rooms/buildings, check out with an RA or RD, sign your RCR and return the keys.
 Failure to return your RCR within one week of check-in will result in a $50 improper check-in charge and will result in the assumption that the room was in completely satisfactory condition upon arrival.

 - Failure to properly check in or out of a room will lead to a $50 fee plus applicable lock changes/key changes.

 - To avoid charges, empty all drawers and closets, remove carpets, furniture, and personal belongings, and clean your room before leaving.
 Room cleaning fees start at $25.
 A per item removal charge will be assessed for large items such as carpets and furniture.